tact-lang/pitaya/docs/SPECIFICATION.md

 ## 5.1 Overview and Responsibilities

-The TUI is how users experience the orchestrator.
-While the underlying system manages complex parallel executions, the TUI's job is to make that complexity understandable at a glance.
-Built with Rich, it provides a real-time dashboard during execution and clean CLI output for both interactive and non-interactive use.
+The TUI presents the orchestrator’s state.
+It provides a real-time dashboard during execution and clean CLI output for both interactive and non-interactive use.

 Core responsibilities:

 - Display real-time progress of all tasks and strategies
 - Adapt visualization based on scale (5 vs 500 tasks)
 - Provide CLI interface for launching runs
 - Show aggregate metrics and individual task details
 - Stream important events to console in non-TUI mode